 The 44th Illinois and 24th Wisconsin (under the command of Maj.
 Arthur MacArthur, father of Douglas) attacked Cheatham’s Division at Robert Saxon (the Octagon House) and incurred heavy losses.
 Three Union divisions prepared for battle, but Maj.
 Gen. George H. Thomas halted them due to the approach of darkness.
 Sherman then concentrated his men in the Adairsville area to attack Johnston the next day.

-Johnston had originally expected to find a valley at Adairsville of suitable width to deploy his men and anchor his line with the flanks on hills.
+Johnston had originally expected to find a valley at Adairsville Georgia of suitable width to deploy his men and anchor his line with the flanks on hills.
 The valley, however, was too wide, so Johnston disengaged and withdrew.

 General Information

-BulletLocation: Bartow County and Gordon County
+BulletLocation: Bartow County and Gordon County Georgia

 BulletCampaign: Atlanta Campaign (1864)